Police, West Pomeranian Voivodeship: German synthetic fuel factory

 In 1937, the synthetic fuel plant Hydrierwerke Pölitz AG was founded by IG Farben, Rhenania-Ossag, and Deutsch-Amerikanische Petroleum Gesellschaft which by 1943 was producing 15% of Nazi Germany's synthetic fuels, 577,000 tons.
 The plant derived its workforce from an adjacent system of camps (Pommernlager, Nordlager, Tobruklager, Wullenwever-Lager, Arbeitserziehungslager Hägerwelle, Dürrfeld Lager) plus a ship moored on the Oder River serving as a camp (Umschulungslager Bremerhaven).
-In addition, a subcamp of the Stutthof concentration camp was located in Pölitz.
+In addition, a subcamp of the Stutthof concentration camp was located in Pölitz, whose prisoners were mostly Poles, Lithuanians, Latvians, Russians, and Germans, but also Frenchmen, Yugoslavians, and Greeks.
+Up to 28,000 laborers were placed in all the camps.
+Exhausting labor, hunger, abuse, and executions resulted in a high death toll in the subcamp of Stutthof, and there were also several escape attempts.
+On 17 April 1945, the prisoners were sent on a death march, whereas the most ill and unable to march were massacred on 25 April 1945.

 During World War II, the plant made Pölitz a nine-time bombing target of the Allied Oil Campaign from late April 1943 onward, leading to 70% of the town being destroyed.

 Post–World War II

-The city with the plant was captured by the Soviet Union’s Red Army during the Battle of Berlin on 26 April 1945.
-While most of the former German territory east of the Oder-Neisse line became Polish, Pölitz, situated on the western bank of the Oder, remained a Soviet-administered exclave: Marshal Zhukov decreed the establishment of a Soviet county with Pölitz, Ziegenort, Jasenitz, Messenthin and Scholwin.
+The city with the plant was captured by the Soviet Union's Red Army during the Battle of Berlin on 26 April 1945.
+While most of the former German territory east of the Oder-Neisse line became Polish, Pölitz, situated on the western bank of the Oder, remained a Soviet-administered exclave: Marshal Zhukov decreed the establishment of a Soviet county with Pölitz, Ziegenort, Jasenitz, Messenthin and Scholwin, although officially also declared part of Poland.
 25,000 German workers had to disassemble the plant before it was sent to the USSR.

-Gradually, the area without the plant was given to Poland: Mścięcino (formerly Messenthin) on 7 September 1946, and Police (formerly Pölitz) with Jasienica (formerly Jasenitz) on 19 September.
+Gradually, the area without the plant was given to Poland: Mścięcino on 7 September 1946, and Police with Jasienica on 19 September.
 On 25 February 1947 the plant also passed to Polish control.
-As a result, the Soviet Union allowed Polish annexations of German land west of the river Odra, beyond the border as agreed on the Potsdam Conference.
+As a result, the Soviet Union allowed Polish annexations of territory west of the river Odra, beyond the border as agreed on the Potsdam Conference.

-Polish settlers, partially expellees from the east of former Poland, arrived in the region to replace the German population that had fled or were forcibly expelled.
+Polish settlers, partially expellees from the east of former Poland, arrived in the region to replace the German population that had fled or were expelled.
 They were joined by refugees from Greece and Yugoslav Macedonia in 1953.

 The ruins of the plant still remain standing, though they are not secured and are dangerous to visit.

 A large chemical plant (Zakłady Chemiczne "Police") was built in the town in 1969 and has grown since to become one of the largest in Poland.
 It produces mostly titanium dioxide pigments and nitrogen and phosphorus fertilizers.

 Police was in the Szczecin Voivodeship from 1946 to 1998.
+In 1973, town limits were expanded by including Jasienica as a new district.
 Since 1999 the town has been part of the West Pomeranian Voivodeship.